 - ¼ cup extra virgin olive oil

-- To peel your citrus, simply cut off the tops and bottoms of each, and place standing up on a cutting board.
-Cut the peel off from the top to the bottom removing as much of the white pith as possible, then turn sideways and slice each width-wise.
+- To prep your citrus, simply cut off the top and bottom of each, and place standing up on a cutting board.

-- Place the orange juice, vinegar, maple syrup, dijon, lemon juice, and salt and pepper to taste in a small bowl.
-Drizzle in the olive oil in a slow, steady stream whisking constantly until emulsified.
+- Place the orange juice, vinegar, maple syrup, dijon, lemon juice, olive oil, salt and pepper in a small jar and seal tightly with a lid.
+Shake vigorously until emulsified.